 Types of Addictions Treated at Rehab

-Few drug rehabilitation centers cater to the sufferers of addiction to a specific drug.
-Rather, most rehabs will provide a treatment program that speaks to the medical and psychological issues of the individual patient, no matter the drug of choice.
-The most common addictions for which treatment is sought include:
+Few drug rehabilitation centers cater to a specific kind of addiction.
+Rather, most rehabs will provide a treatment program that speaks to the medical and psychological issues of each patient, no matter what drug is being abused.

 - Heroin addiction

 - Poly-drug addictions

 - Dual Diagnosis disorders

 While each of these forms of addiction have differences, the best drug rehab centers focus on the universal elements of addiction.
 This approach leads to greater levels of success for patients.

 Many patients get caught up in trying to define their relationship with drugs and alcohol.
 For example, drug abuse, has a far less threatening reputation than that of drug addiction.
 According to Medline Plus, an issue with drug abuse is defined as the regular abuse of any illicit substance including alcohol over the course of a year with negative consequences.
 These negative consequences can be financial, interpersonal, work-related, legal, health-related – anything that changes the patient’s experience of day-to-day life for the worse.2